T4gamer/T4gamer.github.io/docs/html.md

 ### Instruction

-1. Download the index.html and style.css file website
+1. Download the index.html and style.css files from the website source
-2. flow comments to use postions where assign to Achive Result shown to you in the video
+2. follow comments to use postion property with the help of the comments in the html file to Achive Result shown to you via video i am gonna send

 ### DOWNLOAD FROM HERE [:link: First Assignment](assignments/hw-1/index.html) :smile: